The 4 skoolie heat options are electric, wood, diesel, and liquid propane (LP) gas heaters.

 In this guide, I go through each option to detail out:

 - Downsides to each option

 - Estimated monthly cost to heat a skoolie for each option

-This guide should definitely get you thinking about how to heat a skoolie for your specific application.
-If you have any specific questions, please comment on this post and we’ll get back to you right in the comments ASAP!
+This guide will definitely get you thinking about how to heat a skoolie for your specific application.

 Special Note: This article does have affiliate links.
 If you click a link and happen to make a purchase, we may receive a small commission at no cost to you.
 Thanks for your support – this commission helps us to continue serving the skoolie community!